paulschellin/Waveform/README.md

 Otherwise, the Waveform class was designed to be a header-only library, so simply including Waveform.hpp and compiling as C++11 should be sufficient.

 Documentation for Waveform is of the form used by Doxygen and there is a Doxyfile located in doc/.
-Running "doxygen doc/Doxyfile" will generate html documentation which is easily viewed by opening doc/html/index.html in a web browser.
+Running "doxygen Doxyfile" will generate html documentation which is easily viewed by opening doc/html/index.html in a web browser.

 The Doxygen website created leaves something to be desired, but other fixes are higher priority.